danswer-ai/danswer/CONTRIBUTING.md

 npm i
 ```

-Install Playwright (required by the Web Connector), with the python venv active, run:
+Install Playwright (required by the Web Connector)
+Note: If you have just done the pip install, open a new terminal and source the python venv again
+this will update the path to include playwright

+Then install playwright by running:
 ```bash
 playwright install
 ```